I Remember Mama (musical): Reception

 By 1979, Broadway audiences had become accustomed to edgier musicals such as Sweeney Todd and Evita.
 Critics found Mama to be old-fashioned and corny, and all were quick to describe the musically disinclined Ullmann as miscast.
 The New York Times reviewer wrote: "At the end of its much-postponed and choppy progress...this big and expensive musical had buried most of the strengths it possesses under a mass of cliches and a pervading, forced cuteness....
 Miss Ullman is unsuited to it."

 Show business insiders dubbed the Rodgers' production "I Dismembered Mama."
 A different musical version starring Celeste Holm played several regional theaters and was better received by audiences and reviewers alike but was prevented from coming to New York.

 Advance box office sales, particularly for matinée performances, had been strong enough to keep the show alive in its early weeks, but attendance quickly dropped in numbers dramatic enough to warrant closing.
 It was Rodgers' last musical.

 An original cast album was never recorded, but a studio recording with Hearn and Irving reprising their stage roles and Sally Ann Howes replacing Ullmann was released in 1985.

 Canadian premiere

 The first Canadian production of the musical came in 2004.
 Produced by the Toronto Civic Light Opera Company, the production was designed and directed by Joe Cascone.
 Starring Caroline Moro-Dalicandro as Mama, David Haines as Papa, Larry Westlake as Uncle Chris and Andrea Strayer as Katrin.
-This production took a few minor liberties with the script and score (most effectively, adding a reprise of "A Little Bit More" late in Act 2), but was a very big success for the company.
+This production took a few minor liberties with the script and score (most effectively reinstating the cut song "I Don't Know How" and adding a reprise of "A Little Bit More" late in Act 2), but was a very big success for the company.
 The show ran over the Christmas season and garnered rave reviews and tremendous audience reception.
 Quoted one member of the original Broadway production staff, "The show is a hit at last!"